flo-mic/secure-proxy/README.md

 - Let's Encrypt support
 - Modern web application firewall with ModSecurity and OWASP Core Rule Set
-- Crowdsec clolud based protection system
+- Crowdsec cloud based protection system
-- CalmAV Virus, Trojan and Maleware scanner for all uploaded files
+- CalmAV suspicious file scan for all uploaded files
-- Improved ClamAV signatures to protect web applications like PHP pages
-- Automatic file system scan once a week to detect malicious files
 - Anti DDOS enabled
+- Block vulnarability scanners
+- Prevent SQL and XSS Injection
+- Blocks bad-bots, user agents, IP addresses, TOR endpoints and a lot more.
+- Automatic update of all blocking, and CRS lists
 - Automatic ban by strange behavior
 - GeoIP database integration to block/allow specific countries
-- Prevent SQL and XSS Injection
-- Blocks bad bots, user agents, spam referrer and robots
-- Blocks maleware, ransomeware, click-jacking and click-redirects
-- Blocks bad IP addresses and known TOR endpoints
+- Lua Module integrated
+- HTTP security headers to prevent click-jacking, sniffing, crawler, etc...
+- TLS hardening for modern security
+- Nginx leak prevention an unprivileged user
+- Improved performance with brotli and server tweakings
 - Mailing agent to be informed about attacks, virus detection and blocking actions
-- Automatic update of all blocking, and CRS lists
-- HTTP security headers to prevent sniffing, crawler, embedding in other pages and much more
-- TLS hardening for modern security
-- Nginx leak prevention
-- Nginx without privileged root permissions
+- Automatic file system scan once a week to detect malicious files
+- Custom error pages to hide that nginx is running
 - Docker dns resolving
-- Improved performance with brotli and server tweakings
-- Lua Module integrated
 - Clean image with auto logrotate

-- Custom error pages to hide that nginx is running
+# Features in pipeline
+- Cookie challenge with encrypted cookies to prevent bots, something like https://github.com/kyprizel/testcookie-nginx-module
+- HTTPv3 support

 <br/>
 <a name="Documentation"/>